lucaboriani/tadpole/README.md

 Clicking on each function loads and displays its code.
 Modifying the code makes two button appear: clicking on reset the code is restored to the original state, while clicking on update currently logs to the console the value of the modified code.

-project requires node 16 +
+project requires node 16 +  and was developed using `whisk CLI version	v0.2.2-trinity.22072521`

 A demo package with actions is found in `/packages/hello_lang` (see `manifest.yaml`).
 The creation of the demo package is optional, while the default "hello" action should exist for testing purposes (see "Testing" below)

-## to run demo
+## To run demo

+Once you've checked out the project,

 `cd web && npm install`

-Once you've checked out the project and installed dependencies, setup the .env  file:
+setup the .env  file:

-copy and rename `web/env.example`into
+copy and rename `env.example`into
-`web/.env` , edit it accordingly, i.e.
+`.env` , edit it accordingly, i.e.

 ```
 # Public